333IAN/weekly-planning-bot/README.md

    - Click **New Project**

 2. **Copy & paste the code from `Code.js`**
-   - Replace `amuguneisavwa@gmail.com` with your email
+   - Replace `your-email` with your email
    - Update `tasksUrl` with your preferred tasks page (or leave as-is)

 3. **Deploy as Web App**